DAILY TOURS FROM VICTORIA

 How far in advance of my tour does the shuttle arrive?

 The day before your tour we prepare our shuttle schedule and will contact you directly to provide you with a time frame in which the shuttle will get you from your hotel.
-Pickups are anywhere from and hour and half to thirty minutes before the schedule tour departure time depending on the hotel location.
+Pickups are anywhere from an hour and half to thirty minutes before the scheduled tour departure time depending on the hotel location.